 ICPC is uniform legislation.
-All 50 states are members, including the District of Columbia and the Virgin Islands.
+All 50 states are members, as well as the District of Columbia and the Virgin Islands.
 The provisions are the same in all member states.

 ICPC was adopted into law by the 1975 Oregon legislature.
-The legislation mandates when a child in state custody is placed with a resource in another state, or a parent is placing a child in a non-relative setting, placement must be approved and supervised by ICPC.
+The legislation mandates that placement must be approved and monitored through ICPC when a child in state custody is placed with a resource in another state, or a when a parent is placing a child in a non-relative setting.

 Oregon ICPC legislation can be found in Oregon Revised Statutes (ORS) 417.200.